View all web browser and mobile devices available in our cloud-based test lab.

 Lastly, since developers are no longer signing Android apps prior to deploying to Google Play, it is critical to ensure that the end-to-end signing process per each APK within the bundle works fine using the APKSigner tool and other guidelines from Google, prior to the upload.

-Innovation and technology are key for digital transformation, and Google in many cases is leading the market with great enhancements.
+Innovation and technology are key to digital transformation, and Google in many cases is leading the market with great enhancements.

 In this specific case, this innovative approach is not an option, but a mandate for app developers to shift to in the very near future.
 It is imperative that the app development teams and testing practitioners start exploring APKs, and AABs, and understand how to shift their processes, methods, and plans to support this new technology sooner rather than later.